MikePacey/Lancaster-HEC/docs/howitworks.rst

 describes the tasks their job(s) are to perform in a format similar to a unix shell script.
 The batch job is then submitted to the SLURM job scheduler which will portion out user jobs to free compute nodes.
-Job submission commands can be supplemented with additional information, such as requests for specific amounts of memory (for large memory jobs), or multiple nodes (in the case of parallel jobs).
+Batch job scripts can also contain additional information such as requests for specific amounts of memory (for large memory jobs), or multiple nodes (in the case of parallel jobs).